 When faced with a seemingly impossible task such as changing practices that have been around for ages, the easiest path is to give up.
 The deeply rooted routines can be rooted out only if you turn to yourself and embrace those changes you want to see in the world.

 You should start with your habits and activities at home and then move them to the office because, as a business owner, you have a unique position to influence a number of people to change their ways for the better.
-So, let’s start this 2020 by making some sound ‘green’ resolutions and implement them as soon as possible to our work lives.
+So, let’s start 2020 by making some sound ‘green’ resolutions and implementing them as soon as possible in our work lives.